ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-9-3.md

-Chapter 9: Integrating Agile Leadership with Organizational Culture: Developing Agile Mindset as a Leader
+Developing Agile Mindset as a Leader
 =========================================================================================================

 Integrating agile leadership with an organization's culture can be a critical success factor in achieving agility and driving results.
 In this chapter, we will explore the importance of developing an agile mindset as a leader, and how to integrate agile principles into an organization's culture.